On the Strategyproofness of the Geometric Median: PROOFS AND DIFFERENT RESULTS FROM SECTION

-\subsection{Higher derivatives and unit-norm gradients}
+\subsubsection{Higher Derivatives and Unit-norm Gradients}

-We consider here a three-times continuously differentiable convex function $F$, and we study the set of points $\varz$ such that $\norm{\nabla F(\varz)}{2} \leq 1$.
+Note that our analysis involves the third derivative tensor to guarantee the convexity of the achievable set (defined in~\eqref{eq:achivable_set}).
+Therefore, here we provide a discussion about higher-order derivatives.
+We consider here a three-times continuously differentiable convex function $F$, and we study the set of points $\parz$ such that $\norm{\nabla F(\parz)}{2} \leq 1$.
 In particular, we provide a sufficient condition for the convexity of this set, based on the study of the first three derivatives of $F$.
 This convexity guarantee then allows us to derive a sufficient condition on $\Loss_{1:\VOTER}$ to guarantee $\strategyproofbound$-strategyproofness.

 To obtain such guarantee, let us recall a few facts about higher derivatives.
-In general, the $n$-th derivative of a function $F : \setR^d \rightarrow \setR$ at a point $\varz$ is a (symmetric) tensor $\nabla^n F(\varz) : \underbrace{\setR^d \otimes \ldots \otimes \setR^d}_{n \text{ times}} \rightarrow \setR$, which inputs $n$ vectors and outputs a scalar.
-This tensor $\nabla^n F(\varz)$ is linear in each of its $n$ input vectors.
-More precisely, its value for input $[\varx_1 \otimes \ldots \otimes \varx_n]$ is
+In general, the $n$-th derivative of a function $F : \setR^d \rightarrow \setR$ at a point $\parz$ is a (symmetric) tensor $\nabla^n F(\parz) : \underbrace{\setR^d \otimes \ldots \otimes \setR^d}_{n \text{ times}} \rightarrow \setR$, which inputs $n$ vectors and outputs a scalar.
+This tensor $\nabla^n F(\parz)$ is linear in each of its $n$ input vectors.
+More precisely, its value for input $[\parx_1 \otimes \ldots \otimes \parx_n]$ is

-where $\partial_{i_1 \ldots i_n}^n F(\varz)$ is the $n$-th partial derivative of $F$ with respect to the coordinates $i_1$, $i_2$, \ldots, $i_n$ (by symmetry of derivation, the order in which $F$ is derived along the different coordinates does not matter).
+where $\partial_{i_1 \ldots i_n}^n F(\parz)$ is the $n$-th partial derivative of $F$ with respect to the coordinates $i_1$, $i_2$, \ldots, $i_n$ (by the symmetry of derivation, the order in which $F$ is derived along the different coordinates does not matter).